 No. Designation Description More information 1 CE marking The manufacturer uses the CE marking to declare that the pedelec complies with applicable requirements.
 2 Manufacturer's contact details You can contact the manufacturer at the address indicated.
 Section 1.1 3 Type number All pedelec models have an eight-digit type number, which is used to specify the design model year, the type of pedelec and the version.
-Section 1.5 4 Maximum continuous power rating The maximum continuous power rating is the greatest possible power for the electric motor output shaft over 30 minutes.
+Section 1.5 4 Maximum continuous power The maximum continuous power is the greatest possible power for the electric motor output shaft over 30 minutes.
 5 Maximum permitted total weight The maximum permitted total weight is the weight of the fully assembled pedelec with the rider plus baggage.
 6 Year of manufacture The year of manufacture is the year in which the pedelec was manufactured.
+The production period is between June 2021 and June 2022.
 7 Pedelec type Each pedelec is assigned a pedelec type, which determines its proper use, function and area of use.
 Section 3.2 8 Safety markings Safety markings warn of hazards.
 Section 2.6 9 Disposal instructions These instructions must be followed when disposing of the pedelec.
 Section 10 10 Area of use The pedelec may only be ridden in authorised locations.
-Section 3.6 11 Model year The model year refers to the first production year that the series-manufactured pedelec was produced in the version concerned.
-The production period is between June 2021 and June 2022.
-The model year is sometimes different from the year of manufacture.
+Section 3.6 11 Model year The model year refers to the first production year that the series- manufactured pedelec was produced in the version concerned.
+The year of manufacture is different to the model year in some cases.
 12 Weight of the ready-to-ride pedelec The weight of the ready-to-ride pedelec is specified as a weight of 25 kg or above and refers to its weight at the time of purchase.
-Any extra accessories need to be added to the weight.
+Extra accessories need to be added to the weight.
 Section 4.1 13 Shut-off speed The speed that the pedelec reaches at the moment when the current has dropped to zero or to the no-load current value.